 Stage 1: Unrelated Concerns

 The first stage is a stage of indifference.
 A teacher is aware change but do not see how it relates to their own life.
 As such the teacher is not worried about whatever innovation is coming.
 An example might be hearing about efforts to bring online learning to a school.
-The teacher knows this innovation is out their but it has not impacted them yet.
+The teacher knows this innovation is out there but it has not impacted them yet.

 Stage 2: Personal Concerns